 If you get home from vacation and see that you have water damage, you should also know there is a risk for mold growth.
 If not taken care of soon enough, mold will colonize and result in a growth that could be a health hazard.
-The common time frame for mold growth to begin is within 24 to 72 hours, but real life experiments have shown that timeline to be much longer, in some cases as long as 7 days.
+The common time frame for mold growth to begin is within 24 to 72 hours after a flood, but real life experiments have shown that timeline to be much longer, in some cases as long as 7 days.
 Whether it happens in a day or a week is not as important as where mold typically grows and how you can take care of it.

 If you have typical drywall, it is porous, which means it will soak up moisture and provide a good environment for mold growth when it is wet.
 In most cases, the porous nature of drywall makes it necessary to remove it when exposed to water.
 In some cases, it may be dried by dehumidifying the environment.

 Carpet is similar in its mold growing capabilities because it too is porous.
 Many people remove it during a flood because it can be difficult to clean, but it is not impossible.
 It is wise to enlist the help of an extreme carpet cleaning specialist who specializes in mold removal.

 Insulation is porous, but it is an even bigger mold grower because it is not visible, so mold can grow undetected for a long while before it is noticed.
 Mold, like drywall, should be removed when it is moldy.
 You can control the mold by dehumidifying the area, but the better option is to discard of the building materials inhabited by mold.